 There’s undeniably a freelance revolution taking place.
 If you're one of the many looking for a side hustle in the Philippines, read on to get tips and ideas on how to go about getting a sideline.

 Side Hustle: What is It and Why Get One?

-A side hustle is any money-generating activity or occupation that you do on top of your full-time job or primary source of income.
+A side hustle is any money-generating activity or occupation on top of your full-time job or primary source of income.

-Your side gig can have a fixed arrangement, wherein you have a specific schedule to follow (e.g., part-timing every weeknight as a barista).
-Or it can be freelance, where you just work during your spare time (e.g., occasionally designing logos when you have no other weekend engagements).
+Your side gig can follow a fixed arrangement or specific schedule (e.g., part-timing every weeknight as a barista).
+Or you can do freelance, where you just work during your spare time (e.g., occasionally designing logos when you have no other weekend engagements).